BowDer1118/ImoocReaderWebsite/README.md

 # ImoocReaderWebsite
-This is a Website made by SSM Framework
+This is a Website Project develop by SSM framework in Java.

 [Software & Framework]
 1.Spring & SpringMVC & FreeMarker